kairosity/mp3-snapathon/testing.md

 - __As a user using screen reader technology, I want my screen reader to describe the page elements correctly. - PASS__
     - Aria-labels have been added to all important elements.
-    - Elements have been written with an eye to the correct semantical format to ensure the best possible experience for screen-reader dependent users.
+    - Elements have been written with an eye to the correct semantic HTML format to ensure the best possible experience for screen-reader dependent users.

 </details>